Soccer Dead Ball Rules

 What is a dead ball in soccer?

 A dead ball in soccer is a situation when gameplay is stopped, and the ball is not involved in live play.
 This is the time before the ball is put back into play.
 Dead balls can happen for multiple reasons, and players must follow the proper procedures for restarting play once the ball is dead.

-The most common form of a dead ball is when the ball is kicked out of bounds and is no longer in play.
-In order to restart gameplay, a player stands out of bounds and performs an overhead throw-in.
-Once the ball crosses in bounds and is played by a player, the gameplay continues on until another dead ball is declared.
+The most common time when a dead ball happens is when the ball is kicked out of bounds and is no longer in play.
+There are one of three options to restart gameplay when the ball goes out of bounds, depending on the location it goes out at and which team touched it last.
+These are throw-ins, goal kicks, and corner kicks.
+Once the ball crosses in bounds and is played by a player, the gameplay continues until another dead ball is declared.

 Regardless of the ball being declared dead, the game clock never stops ticking.
-Instead, time will sometimes be added on to the end of each half, which is referred to as stoppage time.
+Instead, time will be added to the end of each half to make up for wasted time during dead ball situations; this is referred to as stoppage time.

 The most common thing for players to do when there is a dead ball while on the field is to stop moving entirely.
 This is especially common for injuries on the field, where players typically take a knee.